-MSJV will export the hydro-flattened classified ground (i.e., Class 2) lidar points to a one (1m) cell size, 32-bit floating point raster images using MARS®.
+MSJV will export the hydro-flattened classified ground (i.e., Class 2) lidar points to a one meter (1m), for QL2 tiles, and half-meter (0.5m), for QL1 tiles, cell sizes, 32-bit floating point raster images using MARS[®].
 The DEMs are exported to the project tiling scheme, and in some cases, project- or area-wide.
 Projection information is applied that reflects the project CRS.
 Culverts will not be removed from the DEMs.
 Bridges will be removed from the DEMs.